darinjbrown/634-final2.0/README.md

 5. Once logged in, you can access additional features like saving searches and booking flights

 ### Admin Access
-1. To access administrative features, log in with the following credentials:
+1. To access administrative features (admin features are planned but not part of MVP), log in with the following credentials:
    - Username: `AdminTester` (AdminTester2 in XML)
    - Password: `Test634`(Test634A in XML)
 2. After logging in as admin, you'll see an "Admin" link in the navigation bar